pypm/ipypm/README.rst

 ===================================
-ipypm GUI for Population Modeler
+ipypm: GUI for the pyPM.ca Population Modeler
 ===================================